Athletics Compliance Office | ASK BEFORE YOU ACT

 year are eligible to apply for summer school aid.
 Those wishing to receive

 athletics aid for summer school must apply for approval through their coach during the spring semester.
 A committee comprised of Academic Services and the respective coaching staff

 will consider the application for approval.

 Federal Pell Grant

 Undergraduate, degree seeking students have the opportunity to complete a FAFSA (Free Application for Federal Student Aid) on an annual basis.
 By doing so, some students may qualify for a Federal Pell Grant based on their calculated estimated family contribution.
-For example, for the 2012-13 academic year, Pell-eligible students can receive assistance up to $5,550.
+For example, for the 2014-15 academic year, Pell-eligible students received assistance up to $5,730.
 The Pell Grant does not count against team limits and may be accepted above cost of attendance.

 We cannot guarantee or predict whether a particular student will be deemed eligible for a Pell Grant; we can only encourage those with financial need to apply.